keystonejs/keystone/packages/keystone/README.md

 | ----------- | -------- | ------- | ------------------------------------------------------------------------------------------------------------------------- |
 | `variables` | `Object` | `{}`    | The variables passed to the graphql query for the given queryString.                                                      |
 | `context`   | `Object` | `{}`    | Override the default `context` object passed to the GraphQL engine.
 Useful for adding a `req` or setting the `schemaName` |

-ℹ️ When querying or mutating via `keystone.executeQuery`, there are differences to keep in mind:

-- No access control checks are run (everything is set to `() => true`)
-- The `context.req` object is set to `{}` (you can override this if necessary, see options below)
-- Attempting to authenticate will throw errors (due to `req` being mocked)

-Returns a Promise representing the result of the given query or mutation.